chemharuka/toGainMapHDR/README.md

 #### Notes for options

--r: Reduce the picture by -r times, and then measure the maximum brightness at this time as the headroom, this headroom will be used for tone mapping
+-r: Reduce the picture by `-r` times, and then measure the maximum brightness at this time as the headroom, this headroom will be used for tone mapping.

--R: If -R is less than -r, this value will be used for tone mapping.
+-R: If `-R` is less than `-r`, this value will be used for tone mapping. `-R` value will also limit headroom of Apple gain map.

 -g: Apple gain map use monochrome L8 image with Rec709 like non-linear transformation as gain map.